Research

 We were thrown out there and it was great.

 I worked on the impacts of climate change on tundra vegetation along elevation transects with the supervision of Dr. Svetlana Serikova.
-We used two valleys that were known to have two different precipitation regimes, and used a pre-existing experiment set up for a long monitoring of climate change impacts on the vegetation, study led by Maya Sundqvist.
-We spent days in the field, alternating with lectures at the station, late night projects and soon lab work.
+We used two valleys that were known to have two different precipitation regimes and used a pre-existing experiment set up for a long monitoring of climate change impacts on the vegetation, a study led by Maya Sundqvist.
+We spent days in the field, alternating with lectures at the station, late-night projects and soon lab work.

-Using an NDVI pole, the point intercept method, temperature data loggers (iButtons) and soil sampling, we tried to capture a more holistic understanding of the situation at various elevation.
-It was my first time fully diving into R in such a way and I-loved-it.
+Using an NDVI pole, the point intercept method, temperature data loggers (iButtons), and soil sampling, we tried to capture a more holistic understanding of the situation at various elevations.
+It was my first time fully diving into R in such a way, and I-loved-it.
 It wasn’t easy, but I loved the struggle.
-Nothing more rewarding than a code that works… And it was even better when you would go out of our little house and have Northern lights all over the sky.
+There is nothing more rewarding than a code that works… And it was even better when you would leave our little house and have Northern lights all over the sky.

 Awards